kyma-project/community/concepts/observability-configurable-logging/07-multiple-logpipeline-investigation.md

 ![a](./assets/logpipeline-invstigation/case-5/case-5.svg)

 Result:
 - Mock server was down.
-This led to the filling of the tail buffer.
+This led to the filling of the tail filesystem buffer.
-- After the tail plugin buffer was full, it kept reading.
+- After the tail plugin filesystem buffer was full, it kept reading.
-- The chunks in the tail plugin buffer are rolled: Old chunks are discarded; new ones created.
+- The chunks in the tail plugin filesystem buffer are rolled: Old chunks are discarded; new ones created.
 - Loki output stopped working as well.
-However after setting flag `Retry_Limit false` the output was being retried.
 - The logs are stored in filesystem buffer before applying the kuberenets filter.
 There is a risk of not being able to fetch the kubernetes metadata of the logs.
 This applies if the pod has been terminated before the logs have been read from the filesystem again for next stage of pipeline processing.